 Eir’s excess usage is 0.002c/MB (€2/GB) for going over the 100GB or 250GB limit.
 Further info can be found on page 4 of this price plan.

-Update 17th Jan. ’17: I visited a couple who were able to avail of the Eir 4G mobile broadband.
-In order to avail of Eir’s mobile broadband service, they had to move their telephone provider back to Eir and were offered a bundle of 100GB mobile broadband data and anytime Ireland and UK inc. Mobile calls for €60 per month on a 12 month contract from what I recall them mentioning.
+Note from 17th Jan. ’17: I visited a couple who were able to avail of the Eir 4G mobile broadband.
+In order to avail of Eir’s mobile broadband service at the time, they had to move their telephone provider back to Eir and were offered a bundle of 100GB mobile broadband data and anytime Ireland and UK inc. Mobile calls for €60 per month on a 12 month contract from what I recall them mentioning.

 The router they were provided is a Huawei B315 and is configured with the Meteor broadband APN (broadband.mymeteor.ie).
 The speed was very impressive for the time of evening, but then again they are in a rural area, so the cell tower they are picking up is lightly loaded.
 The speed test on the right was Monday evening about 8:30pm.

 Three has recently added an unlimited broadband (750GB fair usage) to its range for €30/month.
 This is either available SIM only or with a Huawei B525 router on an 18 month minimum contract.
 Their Huawei B525 router includes two rabbit ear antennas.
 Over the 18 month period, it actually works out cheaper than buying the B525 router separately while using a prepay phone SIM in the router for AYCE data.
 Unlike that unofficial method, Three will provide technical support and there is also a 14 day cooling off period when ordering the broadband package online.

 For those that need a public IP address such as for port forwarding, change the router’s APN to “3internet”.
 The router may need to be rebooted for the public IP address to be assigned.
 If the IP address shown on the router’s status page starts with ’10.x.x.x’ or ‘100.x.x.x’, then it is a private IP address and port forwarding will unlikely work.
 Occasionally the router may get assigned a private IP address even with the 3internet APN.
 Should this happen, restart the router and it will usually pick up a public IP address again.